Daniel-Dodd/FreeSpans/docs/index.rst

 :hide-toc: true

-Welcome to Spans' documentation!
+Welcome to FreeSpans!
 =================================

-Spans is libray to model spans built on GPJax that supports GPU acceleration and just-in-time compilation.
+FreeSpans is libray to model submarine pipeline spans built on GPJax that supports GPU acceleration and just-in-time compilation.

-You can view the source code for Spans `here on Github <https://github.com/daniel-dodd/Spans>`_.
+You can view the source code for FreeSpans `here on Github <https://github.com/daniel-dodd/FreeSpans>`_.